I love finding micro changes that make a big difference in my life.

-What’s really happening if they are giving themselves too much time to make a decision.
-Try to practice making decisions quickly and trusting that it was the best decision for you in that moment.
+What’s really happening?
+They are giving themselves too much time to make a decision.
+Try to practice making decisions quickly and trusting that it was the best decision for you at that moment.

 Trying to start a business before your plan is fully thought out will be much more beneficial than staying in the research phase for 3 years.

 Decisiveness is a great skill to improve on.

 What do you think?
 What are some small changes you would add to this list?
 I love learning from you!

 How to Pay off Debt Workshop